City Guide · Last updated 3 June 2026

 Is La Linea safe to live in?

 La Linea has improved significantly in recent years.
-The central areas and residential neighbourhoods like El Zabal and Santa Margarita are perfectly fine for everyday living.
-Like any city, some areas are rougher than others, but violent crime affecting residents or expats is rare.
+Central residential areas are perfectly fine for everyday living.
+Like any city, some pockets are rougher than others, but violent crime affecting residents or expats is rare.
+Neighbourhoods like Centro and Poniente are popular with people moving to the area.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.